twosixlabs/armory/docs/metrics.md

 ### MetricsLogger

-The `MetricsLogger` class pairs with scenarios to account for task peformance against benign and adversarial data as well as measure the perturbations of adversarial samples.
+The `MetricsLogger` class pairs with scenarios to account for task performance against benign and adversarial data as well as measure the perturbations of adversarial samples.
 Since our datasets are presented as generators, this has `update_task` and `update_perturbation` methods that can update metrics for